digital-cargo/good-practice-shipment-tracking/README.md

 ## Get subscribed to Shipment Tracking Updates

-**Subscription initied by party providing data:** For traditional FSU messaging transfer usually the relevant business partner, i.e. forwarding agent who has issued the AWB, is notified by the carrier proactively.
-This party usually also performs the booking and provides shipment data beforehand.
-In this context e.g. a completed booking and space allocation trigger submitting FSU messages to the business partner.
-For this purpose the carrier might maintain the messaging address (e.g. PIMA or SITA Address) in the internal customer database or any equivalent system.
+**Subscription initied by party providing data:** In traditional FSU messaging transfer, the forwarding agent, typically the party issuing the AWB, is proactively notified by the carrier.
+This same party often handles the booking and supplies shipment data in advance.
+For instance, when a booking is completed and space is allocated, FSU messages are sent to the business partner.
+To facilitate this, the carrier may store the messaging address (e.g., PIMA or SITA Address) in its internal customer database or a similar system.
 A similar process is supported by One Record, i.e. notification process to a known business partner can be triggered by a dedicated shipment status, e.g. Booking completed - BKD.
-When e.g. BookingData and/or ShipmentRecord related data is shared via 1R beforehand this might be used as trigger.
+When e.g. BookingData and/or ShipmentRecord related data is shared via ONE Record beforehand this might be used as trigger.
 Instead of a messaging address the OneRecord Server URI associated with that business partner is used to pass information to the right party.
 Similar to traditional messaging the carrier might have to maintain a list of URIs and related business partners for this purpose.